-The internet has opened up the number of resources we can access, which is great because it allows us to be better informed about the things around us and the things we own.
-A resource that many people have flocked to when it comes to selling anything within the automotive industry is Kelley Blue Book.
-It’s become a staple resource that all those looking to sell a motorcycle online will use, and KBB's 20-million average visitors a month will attest to the site's popularity.
+The Internet has proliferated the number of resources we have access to, which is great because this allows us to be better informed about the world around us, as well as the things we own.
+A resource many people have flocked to when it comes to selling all things automotive is Kelley Blue Book (KBB).
+It’s also become a staple resource for anyone looking to sell a motorcycle online, and KBB's 20-million average visitors a month will attest to the site's popularity.

 Since when did "popular" mean "reliable?"

 As consumers, we create our own "fictional truths."
-We know there’s an endless amount of popular things that exist for no valid reason, so do we critically look at these resources?
-Are they as flawless as we think?
+We know there's an endless amount of information and resources at our fingertips, but do we ever stop to critically look at these resources?
+Are they as sound as we think?

-The real question to ponder over is "is Kelley Blue Book accurate?" or "is Kelley Blue Book realistic?"
-Whether you love or hate the number that Kelley Blue Book quotes for your ride, you need to first acknowledge that Kelley Blue Book isn’t all factual.
-It is not all-knowing.
-It is not without flaws and failed systems, KBB funnels its research through its users should not be treated as a fail-proof textbook.
+Perhaps the two biggest questions consumers of the automotive industry have to ponder are 1) "Is Kelley Blue Book accurate?" and 2) "Is Kelley Blue Book realistic?"
+Whether you love or hate the number KBB quotes for your ride, you have to make peace with the fact that Kelley Blue Book is not a flawless system because it funnels its research through its users, and therefore should not be treated as a fail-proof resource.

-Here are the reasons that your Kelley Blue Book quote and price is not real or realistic:
+Here are the reasons your Kelley Blue Book quote and price are not real or realistic:

-First, we need to consider the things that go into quoting your motorcycle:
+First, consider some of the factors used when quoting your motorcycle:

 People can be biased:

-It’s obviously not something you would be thrilled to hear, but believe it or not, odds are you might be just a little bit biased towards your motorcycle.
-You have fond memories and emotions tied to this bike, and even if you’re selling it, you still care about it and think very highly of it.
-That’s normal.
+Believe it or not, you might be a bit biased towards your motorcycle, and for good reason.
+You have fond memories and emotions tied to your bike, and even if you’re selling it, you still recognize its value.
+There's nothing wrong with that.

-Check out this video to see how bias can exist, in different forms, without us noticing:
+Check out this video to see how bias can exist in different forms:

-Think of it this way: when you take your bike to a dealer, and they physically see it, they show no bias.
-What you see is what you get, and dealers' prices will reflect that.
-However, when Kelley Blue Book has YOU decide the condition without any physical proof to support your opinion, your quote will not accurately represent the vehicle.
-A system that relies on the judgment of its consumer-base is not, in fact, a factual or accurate system.
+For instance, when you take your bike to a dealer, it's likely they won't show bias because they can physically see the motorcycle and assess it properly.
+In a sense, what you see is what you get, and dealers' prices will reflect that.
+However, when Kelley Blue Book has you (a.k.a. the current owner) determine the condition of your bike, the quote you generate will likely be inaccurate due to personal bias.
+A system that relies on the personal judgments of its consumer base is not a suitable system.

-Anyone with an idea of how data collection works can understand how flawed the Kelley Blue Book Value system is.
-Instead, dealers use things like National Auto Research Black Book and Manheim Market Report, both of which the public cannot access.
-Those resources do not rely on people inserting their biased information about their vehicles.
-Professional resources rely on the actual, comparable sales and purchases of all motorcycles, along with the details and costs associated with it.
-Yes, there are facts in numbers.
+Those who understand data collection are aware of the weaknesses inherent in Kelley Blue Book's value system.
+Dealers, for example, use data from the National Auto Research Black Book and Manheim Market Report (both of which the public cannot access).
+These resources, unlike Kelley Blue Book, do not rely on the potentially biased input of consumers; instead, they rely on the actual, comparable sales and purchases of all motorcycles, along with the details and costs associated with it.

-But how you get those numbers are just as important as the numbers themselves.
+All of this is to say that how and where you get your numbers is just as important as the numbers themselves.

 Kelley Blue Book does not accurately reflect demand:

-Kelley Blue Book is not reflected in real time, it’s not adjusting its information every second of every moment the information changes.
-That means that while the market and industry is a rollercoaster ride of changes as time passes (and time is always essential when selling), Kelley Blue Book does not reflect market changes.
-When they finally do acknowledge that one vehicle worth more at the moment, by the time the changes are implemented, the market has shifted and the vehicle lost value.
-KBB is continually lagging, and that means that the quote you get from them is likely not going to reflect its worth, whether higher or lower.
+Kelley Blue Book is not reflected in real time.
+It doesn't adjust its information every second changes occur.
+This means that while the market and industry is a roller coaster ride of changes as time passes (and time is essential when selling), Kelley Blue Book does not reflect live market changes.
+When KBB finally does update, by the time the changes are implemented, the market has already shifted and the vehicle's value has likely changed, again.

-If Kelley Blue book had a system in which real-time dealers were able to visually take a look at your bike (through photo or video software), the site would likely quote actual prices.
-However, since KBB relies entirely on sellers, it is far from rocket science to acknowledge the human error in the system.
+If Kelley Blue Book had a system in which real-time dealers were able to visually take a look at your bike, the site would likely quote values that are consistent with the live marketplace at any given time.
+However, since KBB relies entirely on sellers to gather its information, it's inevitable this system be subject to error.

-Flawed systems like this are what makes sellers feel disappointed in the offers they receive in the real world.
+Flawed systems like Kelley Blue Book's are what make sellers feel disappointed in the offers they receive.
 How accurate is Kelley Blue Book?
-Not accurate, or at least, not as much as it’s given credit for.
+Not accurate, or at least, not as accurate as it’s given credit for.
 Why is it so hard to sell my motorcycle?
-It’s a question that you likely keep asking yourself and is frustrating you on a level you’d prefer not to talk about.
-But it’s only as difficult as you let it be.
-There’s always an individual or dealership out there that’s interested in buying your bike; it’s simply a matter of finding them.
+Only as difficult as you let it be, because there’s always an individual, or dealership, out there who’s interested in buying your bike; it’s simply a matter of finding them.

 We'll give you the fair cash offer your bike deserves

-There's no point in wasting your time on Kelley Blue Book when you know that the dealer or private seller won't give you that much.
-If anything, it will frustrate you that no one is offering you the price you were quoted, even when you know it's probably not accurate.
-RumbleOn will give you an accurate, fair offer for your motorcycle in just minutes.
+There's no point in wasting your time consulting Kelley Blue Book for the value of your motorcycle.
+If anything, it will only lead to frustration and misapprehension instead of accurate information regarding your bike's worth.
+RumbleOn, on the other hand, will give you an accurate, fair offer for your motorcycle in just minutes.
 We'll pick up the bike free of charge so that you can leave all the hassle and tedious tasks to us!
 Is there a Kelley Blue Book for motorcycles?
 Yep, that would be RumbleOn!